About Hearing Loss

 Emotional and Social Effects

 Untreated hearing loss can lead to irritability, fatigue, stress, and depression.
-People may withdraw from social situations due to communication difficulties, leading to feelings of isolation and loneliness.
-This social withdrawal can, in turn, exacerbate emotional health issues.
+Social withdrawal due to communication difficulties often results in feelings of isolation and loneliness.

 Cognitive Decline